Darkorg69/Better-Materials/README.md

 ## Notice:
 * All recipes can be accessed via [Just Enough Items (JEI)](https://www.curseforge.com/minecraft/mc-mods/jei "Just Enough Items (JEI)").
-* If you happen to encounter any bugs, please report them in mods github's repository.
+* If you happen to encounter any bugs, please report them in mods GitHub's repository.

 ## To-do:
 - Copper Bucket?